Beaches, Adventure, and Soccer

 Days 2-4: Puntarenas and the Pacific

-While in Puntarenas, we will work with second division player Roberto Wong and Puntarenas FC as volunteer soccer coaches for the youngest players in their academy.
-We’ll also join the academy as players, and participate in training sessions with the academy’s older players.
+While in Puntarenas, we will work with former second division player Roberto Wong and his youth academy, The Roborto Wong Futbol Academy.
+We'll volunteer as soccer coaches for the youngest players in their academy, and join the academy as players as well, participating in training sessions with the academy’s older players.
+While with the academy, we'll work out of the centrally-located Puntarenas FC (PFC) Stadium, where Roberto also coaches the U23 team.
+If PFC has a game while we're in town, we'll be sure to attend and cheer them on!
 We’ll also begin to get a taste for Costa Rica's pura vida ("pure life") lifestyle and the delicious fresh fruit juices famous in this area.
 These early days will be marked by several friendly matches and training sessions with local coaches alongside Costa Rican teammates.
 Each day we will conduct community service coaching clinics for children in Puntarenas as well as the surrounding communities.
-Many of our soccer activities will be based out of the Puntarenas Football Club (PFC) stadium located in the center of town, and just a few blocks from the beach.
-We'll spend several evenings playing pickup with local kids on las canchas, informal soccer courts sprinkled around Puntarenas (and most other Costa Rican towns and cities).
+We'll spend several evenings playing beach soccer and pickup with local kids on las canchas, informal soccer courts sprinkled around Puntarenas (and most other Costa Rican towns and cities).

-Days 5-7: Transfer to Punta Leona, Exploration and Zip-lining Adventure
+Days 5-8: Transfer to Playa Flamingo, Exploration and Zip-lining Adventure

-After a breakfast at the hotel, we’ll get one more service clinic in before hitting the road for Punta Leona, where the group will be based for a few days.
-While in Punta Leona, there will be plenty of beach time, and we’ll explore all that the Pacific Coast has to offer, including beach dinners, a stop at the beautiful Manuel Antonio National Park, a fun zip-lining adventure and of course, more soccer!
+After a breakfast at the hotel, we’ll get one more service clinic in before hitting the road for Playa Flamingo, a beautiful beach town famous for white-sand beaches, where the group will be based for a few days.
+While in Playa Flamingo, there will be plenty of beach time, and we’ll explore all that the Pacific Coast has to offer, including beach dinners at sunset, a fun zip-lining adventure through the rainforest at Diamonte Eco Adventure Park and of course, more soccer!

 Day 11: San Jose

-We’ll say goodbye to the Pacific Coast and travel back to San Jose, where we’ll get a chance to explore Costa Rica's capital city with a walking tour that will include stops at the National Church, National Theater and the Central Market.
+On our final day in Puntarenas, we'll play a little more soccer and say goodbye to the new friends we've made before an afternoon departure to San Jose, Costa Rica's capital city.
+There, we’ll get a chance to explore Costa Rica's capital city with a quick walk to see some of the cultural landmarks.
 We’ll also leave time for some souvenir shopping at the Artisan’s Market.
 We’ll cap off the trip with one last group dinner.

 Day 12: Trip End